zzxwill/oss/intl.en-US/Quick Start/Download an object.md

 # Download an object {#task_wlr_lr4_tdb .task}

-After uploading an object to a bucket, you can download the object or share it with others.
+After uploading an object to a bucket, you can obtain the URL of the object to download it or share it with other users.

-The object is uploaded to a bucket.
-For more information, see [Upload an object](reseller.en-US/Quick Start/Upload an object.md#).
+The object has been uploaded to the bucket.
+For more information, see [Upload an object](intl.en-US/Quick Start/Upload an object.md#).

-1. Log on to the [OSS console](https://partners-intl.console.aliyun.com/#/oss).
+1. Log on to the [OSS console](https://oss.console.aliyun.com/).
-2. In the bucket name list, click the name of the bucket that you created.
+2. In the left-side bucket list, click the name of the bucket that you created.
-3. Click the Files tab.
+3. In the overview page of the bucket, click the Files tab.
-4. Click the name of the file that you uploaded, or click **Configure** to open the Preview page.
-You can see the following options:
+4. Click the name of the object that you want to download or share, or click **Preview** on the right of the object.
+In the Preview page, you can see the following options:

-    -   **Download**: used to download a file to your local PC.
+    -   **Download**: Download the object to your local storage device.
-    -   **Open File URL**: used to open the file in a browser.
-Files that cannot be opened directly, such as Excel files, are downloaded directly when the URL is opened.
+    -   **Open File URL**: View the object in a browser.
+The objects that cannot be viewed in a browser \(such as Excel files\) are downloaded when you select this option.
-    -   **Copy File URL**: used to give the URL to anyone who needs to open or download the file.
+    -   **Copy File URL**: Copy the URL of the object to share it with other users, so that they can use the URL to view or download the object.
-    -   **Copy File Path**: used to search a file or place watermarks on an image file.
+    -   **Copy File Path**: Copy the path of the object.
+You can use the path when searching for the object or adding watermarks to the object \(if it is a picture\).
-    **Note:** You can also download files by the following methods:
+    **Note:** Depending on how many objects you require, you can also download objects by using the following methods:

-    -   Locate the target file, and then select **More** \> **Download**.
+    -   Download multiple objects: On the **Files** tab page, select multiple objects, and then choose **Batch operation** \> **Download**.
-    -   Select one or more files, and then select **Batch operation** \> **Download**.
+    -   Download a single object: On the **Files** tab page, select an object, and then choose **More** \> **Download**.
-5. If your bucket ACL is Private, you must set **Validity Period** when getting a file URL.
+5. If your bucket ACL is Private, you must set the **Validity Period** on the Preview page when you want to obtain the URL of an object.
+The default value of the validity period is 3,600 seconds, and the maximum value is 64,800 seconds.

     **Note:** The validity period of a signed URL is calculated based on NTP.
-You can give the URL to anyone who can then use it to access the file within the validity period.
-If the bucket ACL is set as Private, a signature will be added to the URL.
-For more information, see [Add a signature to a URL](../../../../reseller.en-US/API Reference/Access control/Add a signature to a URL.md#).
+You can share the signed URL of an object to other users so that they can use the URL to access the object within the validity period.
+If your bucket ACL is Private, a signature is added to the URL of the objects stored in the bucket.
+For more information, see [Add a signature to a URL](../../../../intl.en-US/API Reference/Access control/Add a signature to a URL.md#).